VROOM-Project/vroom-scripts/benchmarks/VRPTW/README.md

 number of vehicles used are different.
 For example VROOM might provide a solution that is way cheaper in term of travel time than the "best known solution", but uses one more vehicle.

-### Limited fleet instances

-To overcome the above limitation, an alternative set of instances is generated.
-The instances contain the same set of jobs but have a number of available vehicles that matches the minimal number of used vehicles observed in stored best known results.
-Thus we transform the "try to do everything with less vehicles" view into "try to handle all jobs with a small fleet".
-Then in case VROOM manages to handle all jobs, comparisons and gaps to best known solutions are relevant.

 ## Costs evaluation